evanddunn/fetch/README.md

     7) 10 points if the time of purchase is after 2:00pm and before 4:00pm.

 ## How to Run
-The project is Dockerized so simply build the image and run the container and it will fire up and run.
+The project is Dockerized so simply compose up and it will fire up and run.
 ### Steps

-1) Run `docker build -t fetch .` to create an image
-2) Run `docker run -p 8000:8000 fetch` to run the container and expose port 8000.
+1) Run `docker compose up`  to build the instance and run the container.
-3) Hit the API at `http://127.0.0.1:8000/receipts/process` with the tool of your choosing (Thunder Client, Postman, etc.) and start testing!
+2) Hit the API at `http://127.0.0.1:8000/receipts/process` with the tool of your choosing (Thunder Client, Postman, etc.) and start testing!

 ## Notes
 The API has an extremely bare bones db model on it which simply saves a uuid and the complete json receipt data.
 This is connected to a SQLite instance.
-The DB is docker ignored so it will not be persistent between runs of the app.
+The DB will only be persistent as long as the image hasn't been removed.
 There is no set up required for this.
-Simply run the docker and Django will set up a db file that will be thrown away when the docker container shuts down!
+Simply run the docker and Django will set up a db file.
+Run `docker compose down` when finished testing and everything will be removed.
 As the instructions said not to worry about persistent data, there was no need to hook up a Postgres database or anything of the like.
 Happy testing!